PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 We classify instructions into 12 categories based on their opcode, according to the x86 Assembly Language Reference Manual~\cite{x86manual}.
 More details about this process can be found in \autoref{table: Types of opcodes} in the Appendix.
 We prepared 50,000 instruction sets.
 Each set consists of four instructions from the same opcode category and one instruction from a different category.

-Similarly, we classify instructions based on their operands. \autoref{table: Types of operands} in the Appendix provides the details about this process.
-Essentially we classify operand lists, according to the number of operands as well as the operand types.
+Similarly, we classify instructions based on their operands. \autoref{table: Types of operands} in the Appendix provides details about this process.
+Essentially, we classify operand lists, according to the number of operands as well as the operand types.
 We created another 50,000 sets of instructions covering 10 categories, and each set contains four instructions coming from the same category, and one from a different category.

-\autoref{figure:outlier_detection: opcode} and \autoref{figure:outlier_detection: operand} present the accuracy distributions for opcode outlier detection and operand outlier detection respectively.
-We can make the following observations: (1) word2vec performs very poorly in both experiments, because it does not take into account the instruction internal structures; (2) Instruction2Vec, as a manually-designed embedding, performs generally well in both experiments, because this manual design indeed takes different opcodes and operands into consideration; (3) Asm2Vec performs slightly better than Instruction2Vec in opcode outlier detection, but considerably worse in operand outlier detection, because its modeling for operands is not fine-grained enough; (4) \codename has the best accuracy in both experiments, demonstrating that this automatically learned representation can sufficiently reveal semantic differences in both opcodes and operands; and (5) All the three pre-training tasks contribute positively to \codename in both outlier detection experiments.
+The first and second columns of \autoref{table: Instrinsic Evaluations} present the accuracy distributions for opcode outlier detection and operand outlier detection respectively.
+We can make the following observations: (1) word2vec performs poorly in both experiments, because it does not take into account the instruction internal structures; (2) Instruction2Vec, as a manually-designed embedding, performs generally well in both experiments, because this manual design indeed takes different opcodes and operands into consideration; (3) Asm2Vec performs slightly better than Instruction2Vec in opcode outlier detection, but considerably worse in operand outlier detection, because its modeling for operands is not fine-grained enough; (4) Even though \codename-M and \codename-MC do not show obvious advantages over Asm2Vec and Instruction2Vec, \codename has the best accuracy in both experiments, which demonstrate that this automatically learned representation can sufficiently capture semantic differences in both opcodes and operands; and (5) All the three pre-training tasks contribute positively to \codename in both outlier detection experiments.
 Particularly, the DUP training task considerably boots the accuracy in both experiments, demonstrating that the def-use relations between instructions indeed help learn the assembly language model.
+A complete result of outlier detection can be found in \autoref{figure:outlier_detection: opcode} and \autoref{figure:outlier_detection: operand}.